USMLE Results and Score

-For Step 1, Step 2 CK, and Step 3, when a request for a score recheck is received, the original response record is retrieved and rescored using a system that is outside of the normal processing routine.
-The rechecked score is then compared with the original score.
+- When a request for a score recheck is received, the original response record is retrieved and rescored using a system that is outside of the normal processing routine.
+The score calculated during the recheck is then compared with the original score.

 USMLE Score Validity

-The performance of examinees is monitored and may be analyzed to detect aberrancies that raise questions about the validity of scores.
+- The performance of examinees is monitored and may be analysed to detect aberrancies that raise questions about the validity of scores.

-Questions about score validity may result from irregular behavior (please refer to the Irregular Behavior section of this Bulletin) or other factors.
+- Questions about score validity may result from irregular behaviour (please refer to the Irregular Behaviour section of this Bulletin) or other factors.
 If there are questions related to the validity of your score, your score report may be delayed or withheld pending completion of further review and/or investigation.

-After review and analysis of all available information, scores will be classified as either valid and reported or invalid and canceled.
-If your score is canceled, an annotation of “score not available” will appear on your record next to the date of your examination.
+- After review and analysis of all available information, scores will be classified as either valid and reported or invalid and cancelled.
+If your score is cancelled, an annotation of “score not available” will appear on your record next to the date of your examination.

-If your score is canceled, you will be notified and advised of the options for retaking the examination.
+- If your score is cancelled, you will be notified and advised of the options for retaking the examination.